apache/camel-website/content/blog/2024/02/camel-quarkus-release-3.8.0/index.md

 ---
-title: "Camel Quarkus 3.8.0 Released"
+title: "Camel Quarkus 3.8.0 LTS Released"
 date: 2024-02-28
 authors: ["aldettinger"]
 categories: ["Releases", "Camel Quarkus"]
-preview: "Camel Quarkus 3.8.0 Released"
+preview: "Camel Quarkus 3.8.0 LTS Released"
-summary: "Camel Quarkus 3.8.0 release"
+summary: "Camel Quarkus 3.8.0 LTS release"
 ---

 <sub><sup>Image by <a href="https://www.flickr.com/photos/lanzen/5984113332">Anders Lanzen</a> <a href="https://creativecommons.org/licenses/by-nc-sa/2.0">CC BY-NC-SA 2.0</a></sup></sub>

 We are pleased to announce the 3.8.0 release of Camel Quarkus.

-It aligns with the Camel 4.4.0 and Quarkus 3.8.0 releases.
+Camel Quarkus 3.8.0 is an LTS release, it aligns with Camel 4.4.x LTS and Quarkus 3.8.x LTS releases.

 For more information, please check the [Release notes](/releases/q-3.8.0/).